Superman: War of the Supermen: Earth Retaliates

 Sam communicates with Lex Luthor, who reveals he has harnessed the power from Jax-Ur's Rao corpse and the government's time pool technology to launch their counterattack.
 In return, he regains control of LexCorp along with his pardon.
 With the deal done, a missile is shot through the black hole/time pool directly into Earth's yellow sun, turning it red.
 Now powerless in space, Superman, Supergirl and the Kryptonians begin to suffocate.

-Superboy, Steel, Guardian, Nightwing and Flamebird, and Krypto the Superdog all converge on Project 7734 at Mount Rushmore.
+Superboy, Steel, Guardian, Nightwing and Flamebird, and Krypto all converge on Project 7734 at Mount Rushmore.
 Steel is carrying Jimmy Olsen and Steel's niece Natasha Irons, now rescued from Project 7734.
 Jimmy Olsen gets Natasha's story out over his newsgroup called the Newsboy Legion.

 The Sun Restored

 Nightwing and Flamebird realize Lex Luthor is using the fake god Rao to turn the sun red.
 Flamebird flies to the sun to save the Kryptonians and Nightwing follows.
 Nightwing tells Flamebird that he will do this with her, but the Nightwing apparition takes him away to the Phantom Zone, leaving Flamebird to ignite and turn the sun back to yellow.
 Flamebird dies as Superman and Supergirl catch their now returned super breaths and watch as 73,000 Kryptonians die in space.
 Zod notes there are now only 7,000 Kryptonians left.
 Zod, Non, and Ursa fly toward Earth to lead the attack by the survivors.
 All over the planet, the Kryptonians wreak havoc by killing world leaders, destroying landmarks, and facing off against both super-heroes and Green kryptonite robots.
 Ursa flies toward the White House seeking to kill the President, until she is intercepted by Supergirl, who forces her into a fight.

 General Zod leads his forces to Metropolis, where Superman stands atop the Daily Planet building waiting for them for the final showdown.